 Can You Travel With CBD?

 Now that CBD is legal in the U.S., many people are asking the same question: can you travel with CBD?
-And the good news is yes, you can travel with CBD.
-There are some caveats to keep in mind though.
+The good news is, yes, you can travel with CBD.
+There are some caveats to keep in mind, though.

 Because of this clear line of difference between the two types of CBD products, it helps to know what you can (and cannot) travel with — and why.
 Read on for what you need to know about taking your CBD with you when you travel.